jadeisolade/jadeisolade.github.io/_pages/about.md

 My transcript is

-My ranking certification is

 About Me
 ======
-Like many boys who are crazy about computer games from their childhood, I am hooked by robotics and autonomous systems from my high school.
-I feel very lucky that I have many opportunities to explore my interested areas during my undergraduate study.
+Like many boys who are crazy about engineering from their childhood, I am hooked by electroncis and communication systems from my high school.
+I feel very lucky that I have many opportunities to explore my interested areas during my study.

 Recent updates
 ======